royerlab/ZAF/arduino/README.md

 Commands always start with the character: '#' and end with '\n'.
 A successfully parsed command causes a return message of 'done!\n'.
-Integer numbers must be surrounded by some whitespace for delimitation (quite flexible n the type and number of whitespaces).
+Integer numbers must be surrounded by some whitespace for delimitation (quite flexible in the type and number of whitespaces).

 ### Command list:

+    .
     '#?\n'
     Returns the current state of the ControlBox.
     For example,for two arduinos chained, the result is: